AxilleasGalanis/Data-Structures/README.md

 # Projects
-You can execute the makefile to compile and run the subtests on each homework set
+You can execute the makefile to compile and run the subtests on each homework set.